 Just after midnight, on January 12, 1994, 34-year-old Donna Meagher was working the closing shift at her brother’s bar, the Jackson Creek Saloon, in Montana City, Montana.
 When she did not make it home that night, her family members started to worry and went to the saloon to look for her.
 Instead, they found the safe unlocked with $3,000 missing.
-Meagher’s truck was behind the building with the door ajar and the keys in the ignition.
+Donna’s truck was behind the building with the door ajar and the keys in the ignition.

 Convicted based on unreliable testimony

-Lawrence and Paul Jenkins were tried in Lewis and Clark County District Court.
-The prosecution’s case relied on Mary Jenkin’s testimony and eyewitnesses who claimed to see cars resembling Lawrence’s Ford Torino and Paul Jenkin’s Toyota drive through Colorado Gulch on the night of the murder.
-There was no physical evidence linking neither Paul Jenkins nor Lawrence to the crime.
+Fred and Paul were tried in Lewis and Clark County District Court.
+The prosecution’s case relied on Mary’s testimony and eyewitnesses who claimed to see cars resembling Fred’s Ford Torino and Paul’s Toyota drive through Colorado Gulch on the night of the murder.
+There was no physical evidence linking Fred or Paul to the crime.